DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 # DHTMLX Diagram MCP server: shapes, connectors, and editor APIs

 [DHTMLX Diagram](/) gives you real control over [shape geometry](/shapes/configuration_properties), [connector routing](/lines/), and [layout rules](/guides/diagram/configuration), plus any options the editor is configured to allow.
-Does the generated code reflect current shape properties, connector methods, and layout options, or does it reflect the state of an earlier training snapshot?
+Generated code needs to reflect current shape properties, connector methods, and layout options, not the state of an earlier training snapshot.

 The DHTMLX MCP server exists precisely for this: it puts the current Diagram documentation in front of the assistant before a single shape gets drawn.
 Whether you are working with [swimlanes](/swimlanes/), [custom shapes](/shapes/custom_shape), the [Diagram Editor](/guides/diagram_editor/initialization), or any other part of the library, the assistant retrieves the current reference material before generating a response.